-4. Remove the (10) M10-1.5 socket head cap screws connecting the Master plate to the robot arm or IP using a 8 mm hex key.
+5. Remove the socket head cap screws connecting the Master plate to the robot arm or interface plate.

 2.4 Tool Interface

 The Tool plate is attached to the customer's tooling.
 An interface plate can adapt the Tool plate to customer tooling.
 Alignment features (dowel holes and a recess) accurately position and bolt holes to secure the Tool plate to customer tooling.
 Custom interface plates can be supplied by ATI (refer to the application drawing).